 I moved home to be close to family.
 A few months later, I realized that I wanted to – no, I needed to – do something to help make things better for the people of Ohio’s North Coast.
 I’d been part of creating positive change for our nation – now it was time to do that for Erie, Huron and Ottawa counties.

 I don’t mind being the underdog.
 I’m not afraid to take on any issue when it’s the right thing to do.
 Doing the right thing is never wrong.
 I’ve spent my life standing up and stepping forward to ensure everyone is treated equally with dignity and respect, and I will bring that same fighting spirit as your state representative.

-The great lakes are the largest grouping of freshwater lakes in the world by area.
-Not only do we need freshwater to live, but Lake Erie is vital to the economies of Ottawa and Erie counties.
+The Great Lakes are the largest grouping of freshwater lakes in the world by area.
+Not only do we need freshwater to live, but Lake Erie is vital to the economies of Erie, Huron and Ottawa counties.
 We must wisely and respectfully put this great resource to work to drive our economic engine and recovery along the Lake Erie shore.

 You deserve a state representative who fights for those things, and cares about the area and its people.
 You deserve a state representative who always does the right thing, a state representative who puts your needs at the forefront of everything he does.

 It’s a big job, and I’m ready to be that state representative for you.
 I’ll fight for what’s right, what’s just.
-I’ll work for you and our communities in both Erie and Ottawa counties.
+I’ll work for you and our communities in both Erie, Huron and Ottawa counties.